 Sweet and Sour Chicken.
 Crispy juicy chicken coated in a sweet, tangy, sticky sauce.
 A popular Chinese dish ready in 30 minutes.

-Sweet and sour chicken stir fry is a common Chinese takeout dish served at many Chinese restaurants especially in the United States or most of North America.
-This tasty and popular Chinese food pairs deliciously with steamed white rice or brown rice.
+This Chinese food pairs well with steamed white rice or brown rice.
 The pineapple chunks and red bell peppers make a huge difference in the flavor of the sauce.

 Why my version?